 If I want to allocate more to other smaller positions I will put new money in them.
 The only reason I will sell down (or out of a company) is if I find something bad I did not know about them, or they do something terribly wrong.
 This has happened a couple of times.

 Most investors know that trading fees can stack up.
 (At least if you do not use free trading apps like Robinhood).
 If you trade in and out of shares with small positions you will use a big percentage of your funds in trading fees.
+Many investors also have accounts where they have to pay taxes on realized gains.
 You should therefore try to limit this as much as possible if you are not a trader.
-Your broker is the only one who will be happy with frequent trades.
-Your broker does not care if you have successful trades or not.
+Your broker and the tax collector are the only ones who will be happy with frequent trades.
+They do not care if you have successful trades or not.
 I therefore try to make as few trades as possible and make the positions meaningful.

-Except for my four smallest uranium positions, all my positions are more than my monthly (after tax) salary.
-My two biggest positions are bigger than my yearly salary after tax.
+Except for my three smallest uranium positions, all my positions are more than my monthly (after tax) salary.
+My six biggest positions are all bigger than my yearly after tax salary.
 If my positions go the way I believe, they will have a meaningful impact on my life.
 (Time and freedom being more important than the amount I earn).

 Some challenges I’ve had